librity/ignite_concurrent_productivity_report/README.md

-# ProductivityReport
+# ConcurrentProductivityReport

-A simple Elixir program that generates an employee productivity report from raw CSV data.
+A simple Elixir program that concurrently generates an employee productivity report from raw CSV data.

 CSV colums are parsed as name, hours worked, day, month and year.